grinnell-cs/csc151-images/_eboards/eboard05-3.md

 ## Lab

 Today's lab is on paper!
-Grab a sheet of paper and a pane.
+Grab a sheet of paper and a pen.